- dreamitlab

 It’s not the kind of thing you can bury or forget.
 It stays with you, popping into your head at the most inconvenient times.
 A scent, a song, a fleeting moment of déjà vu.
 It doesn’t take much to drag it all back.
 Sometimes, it feels like the more you try to let it go, the stronger its grip becomes.
 And it doesn’t matter if it was a person, an idea, or even a thing.
 If it mattered to you, if it truly defined you in some way, it sticks.

 That’s the price of obsession.
 To care so deeply is to risk losing pieces of yourself along the way.
 The rest of the world becomes a dull hum that fades into the background.
-But what you loved, that stays.
+But what you loved stays.
 Forever.
 It doesn’t matter if it was irrational, destructive, or even painful.
 It mattered, and that’s enough to make it unforgettable.

 Subscribe to get articles like this delivered to your inbox for free!